 Methods: Twenty-four adult albino mice were allocated into four groups (I, II, III and IV) six mice for each group.
 Group I was assigned as control, and group II, III and IV were the experimental groups.
 Each experimental group received 200, 400 and 600 mg/kg respectively of an extract of Ocimum lamiifolium orally for 28 days.
 At the end of the administration, the mice were sacrificed by cervical dislocation.
 The liver and the kidney were collected, fixed in 10% formalin and processed for light microscopy.

 Results: Gross observations of liver and kidney of both treated and control groups showed no significant difference in shape, texture, size, and colour.
 While the organ weight measurement showed a dose-dependent reduction in kidney organ weight, but no change was observed in liver organ weight.
-The histological examination of the liver sections of the mice in treatment

 group has shown a dose-related mild to severe diffuse swelling of hepatocytes with marked vacuolization, focal microvascular steatosis of hepatocytes and periportal inflammation with mononuclear cell infiltrates compared with the control group.
 Likewise, the kidney sections of the mice treated at the higher dose (600 mg/kg) showed tubular necrosis, renal tubule vacuolation, and haemorrhage.

 Conclusion: This study has shown that oral administration of Ocimum lamiifolium at lower doses of the extract may not have an adverse effect at the cellular level but could be hepatotoxic and nephrotoxic in a pattern when higher doses are consumed and this may have a similar effect in the human.
-Therefore, appropriate care should be given in the therapeutic use

 Author Biographies